joshjms/tfc-portal/README.md

 This project uses [axios](https://axios-http.com/docs/intro) to call the backend, and you can access and view the backend repository in this [link](https://github.com/joshjms/pyjudge).

+For the designs, I mainly use TailwindCSS and DaisyUI - and yes, I cannot design properly so if anyone wants to fix the UI that would be awesome.

 If there are any questions, feel free to message me in Discord, Telegram, or Whatsapp (if you are assigned to this project, you should know how to contact me).
 I am still new around these parts, please be kind to me UwU.

 ### Afterword